IBMRedbooks/SG248486-Red-Hat-OpenShift-and-IBM-Cloud-Paks-on-IBM-Power-Systems-Volume2/Deploying IBM VM in PowerVC using IBM Cloud Pak for Multicloud Management/README.md

 And because CAM is delivered as part of an IBM Cloud Pak, it inherently runs on Red Hat OpenShift, creating a centralized management plane from which you can deploy all your applications, regardless of what platform or technologies they use.

-We describe how to deploy IBM i virtual machine in IBM PowerVC by using IBM Cloud Pak for Multicloud Management that uses Terraform templates
+We describe how to deploy IBM i virtual machine in IBM PowerVC by using IBM Cloud Pak for Multicloud Management that uses Terraform templates.